alexander-lamdan/40-css-projects/projects/Logging/README.md

-# Blog CSS project
+# Logging CSS project
-This is the blog CSS project.
+This is the logging CSS project.